VertexStudio/rosbag_msgs/README.md

 - Bag file parsing with message definitions and dependency resolution
 - Filtering by message types, topics, or both
-- Metadata inspection with ASCII tree visualization
+- Bag info inspection with statistics and structure visualization
 - Selective processing for performance optimization
 - Type-safe value extraction with `FromValue` and `ValueExt` traits
 - Async support via Tokio for concurrent message handling